nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Incur wastage on an existing Dish

-Format: `add dish waste ingrName`
+Format: `add dish waste dishName`

 * Can only be performed on existing `dishName`
-* You will be prompted to enter the weight of `dishrName` wasted in the next step.
+* You will be prompted to enter the weight of `dishName` wasted in the next step.

 Example of usage: